pnp/blog/content/post/improving-the-page-properties-web-part.md

 ## Conclusion

-Hopefully, I\'ve gotten you excited about Page Properties again and you\'ve learned a little along the way around how the current Page Properties part might be doing what it does under the hood.
+Hopefully, I've gotten you excited about Page Properties again and you've learned a little along the way around how the current Page Properties part might be doing what it does under the hood.
 Please consider contributing and feel free to reach out to me anytime.
 Thanks for your time!